 Exciting news!
 I have registered a domain name!!!
 It’s a bit different than it was before, but still the same idea — the new URL is www.sweetlyserendipity.com.
 Since I’m mostly internet/blog illiterate, I’m not quite sure how this works, but I’m fairly certain that the old URL will still work, but the new one is better!
 It’s all mine, and oh so official.
-So welcome!
+So… welcome!
 I will be teaching myself how to really build a website over the next few months, and hopefully it will become a beautiful masterpiece.But onto the good stuff.
-The Raspberry Lemonade Bars I mentioned in my last post are finally here!
+These Raspberry Lemonade Bars!
 It’s been torrential raining here in Boston for days, so it took me a while to get even decent natural light for taking pictures.
 Even today wasn’t great, but these bars were going fast, and I wanted some pictures before they were gone!

 I hope not.